 4. Don’t Waste Your Time

 When it comes to meeting vendors, only meet up with the ones that you actually feel like you could hire.
-Do your research, and don’t waste your time with a photographer that is way out of your budget, a caterer that you’re unsure of, etc. Only schedule those coffee meet ups with the vendors you actually think you will hire.
-I learned this one the hard way and wasted my time with a photography meeting or two: people that were in my budget, but who I knew going in I wasn’t going to hire because I didn’t like their style.
+Do your research, and don’t waste your time with a photographer that is way out of your budget, a caterer that you’re unsure of, etc. Only schedule those coffee meet-ups with the vendors you actually think you will hire.

 5. Know What You Want, and Be Decisive

 Finally, something you can use Pinterest for!
-Start deleting your superfluous pins.
-I know there are 20 different cake styles that you can love, but narrow it down.
+Start deleting superfluous pins.
+We know there are 20 different cake styles that you can love, but do your best to narrow it down.
 When it comes time to make the decision, make the decision.
-I could have spent an entire weekend looking for shoes, but I picked a general style and color from Pinterest ogling, set a budget and found the shoes at the first store I went to.

 Sure, you can spend an entire weekend looking for shoes, but who has time for that?
 If you can narrow down the style you’re looking for and your budget, you’ll be able to weed through options much more quickly.
 Being efficient and decisive will save you time and money!

 6. Bonus Tip: Be Organized!
 Take advantage of helpful tools and resources.